 How to Reduce Drafts in Your Home

-The no good, very uncomfortable, “I-didn’t-realize-this-came-with-the-house” draft.
+This is the same no good, very uncomfortable “I-didn’t-realize-this-came-with-the-house” draft.

-“Foam insulation is the only insulation material that can stop air infiltration,” Garcia said.
+Foam insulation is the only insulation material that stops air infiltration.

 Stopping the air leakage in your home will also reduce your energy consumption, which means lower monthly energy bills and a smaller carbon footprint.

 If you want to learn more about the benefits of foam insulation, check out the Learning Center on our website.